Skip to content

 Idaho Domestic Violence Law

-What you're facing under 18-918, how the penalties scale, and the questions your attorney needs to answer, specific to Idaho (ID) domestic violence law.
+What you are facing under 18-918, how the penalties scale, and the questions an attorney needs to answer — under Idaho (ID) domestic-violence law.

 6 months (first misdemeanor); 1 year (second misdemeanor); 10 years (felony with traumatic injury)